sgenoud/replicad/packages/replicad-docs/docs/advanced-topics/shape-functions.md

 const cut = cutShape(base, tool);
 ```

-Because they return raw shapes, you use `cast` from the main entry point to
+Because they return raw shapes, you use `cast` — which stays on the main entry
-bring the result back into the class hierarchy:
+point, since it builds the classes — to bring the result back into the class
+hierarchy:

 ```js
 const solid = cast(cut);